techidaily/site-win-excellent/source/_posts/optimizing-your-dj-setup-a-comprehensive-windows-10-guide-for-pcdj-enthusiasts.md

 Typically you won’t experience this unless it’s a few hours into your event, but if you notice various issues occurring later on, including audio-related problems, it’s very likely heat related.
 Your Windows 10 computer will attempt to throttle back power to cope with overheating, which can result in a myriad of issues.
 There are a number of items that may cause it that may not be a poorly running computer or fan.
 For example, when you use a very small buffer, say around 5ms, your computer processor will work harder than if you used a large buffer (latency) size around 11ms.
 The surface you have your laptop on can also play a part in overheating.
 Stick with a flat/hard surface or use a cooling fan or pad if it seems to be a regular problem.
 Disabling services as previously instructed will also assist in keeping your machine running cool as a cucumber.

-## Windows 10 System Optimizations for your Windows 10 Computer

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Iz2LYWd8EqI?si=G_3CqFRAmeVPczjj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Windows 10 System Optimizations for your Windows 10 Computer

 ### High Performance Mode